SapanaDashoni15/ReferEase/README.md

 In such scenarios, getting a referral becomes crucial.
 However, the process of reaching out for referrals is not simple:

-You need to connect with 30+ professionals to maximize your chances.
+-You need to connect with atleast 30+ professionals to maximize your chances.

-Many people on LinkedIn are inactive.
+-Many people on LinkedIn are inactive.

-Some have exhausted their referral limits.
+-Some have exhausted their referral limits.

-Others may simply ignore your request due to their busy schedules.
+-Others may simply ignore your request due to their busy schedules.

 This makes it important to send referral requests to as many employees as possible—which is a repetitive and time-consuming task.